 Partner With an Employer of Record in Mexico

-The simplest way to hire employees in Mexico is to use a global employer of record (EoR).
-An EoR allows foreign employers to unlock the power of global expansion without carrying the burden of setting up a legal entity in the country.
-With an EoR, your business can jumpstart its growth into Mexico rather than wait weeks or months.
+The simplest way to hire employees in Mexico is to use an employer of record (EOR) in Mexico.
+An EOR allows foreign employers to unlock the power of global expansion without carrying the burden of setting up a legal entity in the country.
+With an EOR, your business can jumpstart its growth into Mexico rather than wait weeks or months.

-Read more: What Is an Employer of Record?
+Read more: What Is an Employer of Record (EOR)?